Lesley Choyce

-Lesley Choyce (born 21 March 1951) is a Canadian writer and publisher based in Nova Scotia.
-Choyce has written an extensive body of literature consisting of novels, non-fiction, children's literature, young adult novels, and poetry.
+Lesley Choyce (born 21 March 1951) is a Canadian writer, publisher, and educator based in Nova Scotia.
+Born in Riverside, New Jersey, he moved to Lawrencetown Beach in 1978.
+After moving to Nova Scotia, Choyce established the publishing company Pottersfield Press.
+He has written an extensive body of literature consisting of novels, non-fiction, children's literature, young adult novels, and poetry.

 Early life and education

 Lesley Willis Choyce was born on 21 March 1951 in Riverside, New Jersey, to parents George and Norma Choyce.
+After graduating from high school in 1969, he began participating in protests against the Vietnam War.
+He marched in demonstrations in New York and Washington, D.C., and participated in a protest at Fort Bragg led by Jane Fonda.

-He graduated from Rutgers University with a Bachelor of Arts in 1972, followed by a Master of Arts in American literature from Montclair State College in 1974, and finally a Master of Arts in English literature from the City University of New York in 1983.
+Choyce graduated from Rutgers University with a Bachelor of Arts in 1972, followed by a Master of Arts in American literature from Montclair State College in 1974, and finally a Master of Arts in English literature from the City University of New York in 1983.
 Choyce's early career in the United States included roles such as rehabilitation counsellor and writing program coordinator.
-He moved to Lawrencetown Beach, Nova Scotia in 1978.
+He moved to Lawrencetown Beach, Nova Scotia, in 1978.